Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 #### 2.5.1 Setting up the model

-To begin writing the model code, we start with two core classes: one for the overall `model`, the other for the `agents`.
+To begin writing the model code, we start with two core classes: one for the `agents`, the other for the overall `model`.
 Let's start with the new agent class: `class LetterAgent(mesa.Agent)`.

-For now, each agent only has two variables: the number of letters it has currently sent, and the number received.
+For now, each agent only has two variables: the number of letters it has currently sent, and the number of letters it has received.
 Each agent will also have a unique identifier (i.e. a name), stored in the `unique_id` variable.
 Giving each agent a unique ID is good practice when doing Agent-Based Modeling.

 ```python
 class LetterAgent(mesa.Agent):